 *Purdue Global cannot guarantee employment or career advancement.
-Local, state, and federal law enforcement jobs may require additional training or education including additional state-approved higher education beyond Purdue Global's degree.
-You should fully research the requirements of any such position you intend to seek prior to enrolling in your program.
+Local, state, and federal law enforcement jobs may require additional training or education including additional state-approved higher education beyond the Purdue Global degree.
+This program was not designed to meet any specific state’s requirements, and Purdue Global makes no representations or warranties as to whether the degree or any individual courses meet such requirements.
+Refer to the University Catalog for additional information.
 Graduates of Purdue Global criminal justice programs are not eligible to attend police academies in Minnesota.

 †Purdue University acquired Kaplan University in March 2018 and created Purdue University Global, which is following the same curriculum format and instructional delivery methods as developed and used by Kaplan University.
 These disclosures are based on Kaplan University data reported prior to the acquisition.